DmitryMyadzelets/italia/readme.md

 ```

 The administrative structure is constantly evolving.
 This project aims to
-create tools to extract some usefull information from the source data.
+create tools to extract some usefull information in `JSON` format from the source data.

 ## Tools
 Assume you have downloaded `zip` file, then extracted and (optionally) decoded `csv` file to